onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 and draws 2.4 milliamperes of current.
 How do we get power that precise?

 The obvious solution would be a 6 volt battery.
-The AA alkaline batteries I keep sitting around in my cupboard for the XBox controller can supply 1.5 volts and up to 250 milliamperes.
+The AA alkaline batteries I keep sitting around in my cupboard for the Xbox controller can supply 1.5 volts and up to 250 milliamperes.
 Slap four of them together in series, and we should have enough juice to drive our mixer, right?
 Not quite.